zeromq/ingescape/bindings/python/README.md

 ## Installing

-Ingescape python is designed to be installed trough pip :
+Ingescape python binding is designed to be installed through pip :

     python3 -m pip install ingescape

 ## Using Ingescape with Python